 When the breadth of the project opened to her, she realized all the things she wanted and had to do.
 They would have to bring everything up to code, which meant electrical, windows, cooking equipment, etc. Becoming a total reconstruction project.

 She was a bit intimidated by the idea of undertaking such a huge project.
-Specifically, one day coming home from work, going straight t her room and kneeling down to pray and asking to receive the assurance that she needed to know that this was the right decision.
+Specifically, one day coming home from work, she went straight to her room and knelt down to pray and asked to receive the assurance that this was the right decision.
 She immediately felt like it was, and that she knew that if she kept moving forward and handled the project in the most Christlike way she could, that it wouldn’t be stopped!

 After getting the electrical work figured out, she found out that due to the increased amount of seating in the dining area, legally Patio had to have more parking spaces as well.
 Another huge blessing occurred when Wayne Asbury generously offered Lana a parking easement so that everything could go through.

 While still trying to finalize parking and electrical work, Lana was at a bit of a standstill because she was about $50,000 over budget.
 During this time she was trying to figure out how to resolve the budget issues when Beth McCue called her out of the blue to see how the project was going.
 Lana told her about the budget issue stalling the project.
 Luckily, Beth had just been at a conference in Price, UT, and met a woman whose job was to work with rural businesses on GAP loans, to help bridge the gap between what the bank offered and what you actually needed to complete the project.
 Beth gave her Lana’s number and within 24 hours she contacted Lana and they were able to move forward, all issues resolved!